Amami Ōshima language

 The Amami language or languages (島口, シマユムタ, Shimayumuta), also known as Amami Ōshima or simply Ōshima ('Big Island'), is a Ryukyuan language spoken in the Amami Islands south of Kyūshū.
-The southern variety of Setouchi township may be a distinct language more closely related to Okinawan than it is to northern Ōshima.
+The southern variety of the Setouchi township may be a distinct language more closely related to Okinawan than it is to northern Ōshima.

 As Amami does not have recognition within Japan as a language, it is officially known as the Amami dialect (奄美方言, Amami Hōgen).

 Speakers

-The number of competent native speakers is not known, but native speakers are found mostly among old people—as a result of Japan's language policy which suppresses proliferation of minority languages, the younger generations speak mostly Japanese as their first language.
-Estimates run around 10,000 for the northern variety and 2,000 for the southern (Setouchi) variety.
+The number of native speakers is uncertain, but they are predominantly elderly.
+It is estimated that there are approximately 10,000 speakers of the Northern dialect and approximately 2,000 speakers of the Southern (Setouchi) dialect.
+The Japanese government, via the Ministry of Education, is implementing measures to protect these endangered languages.

 Classification

 Linguists mostly agree on the validity of the Amami–Okinawan languages as a family.
 The subdivisions of Amami–Okinawan, however, remain a matter of scholarly debate, with two major hypotheses: